 🔒 Encrypted Tunnel

-- VPN server decrypts your data and sends requests to the internet on its behalf
+- VPN server sends request to internet on its behalf.
+Website sees server's IP, not yours

 Types of VPN: Corporate and Consumer Solutions